Redemp/Batocera-CRT-Script-wiki/Emulation-Station-scaling-and-centering.md

 You will get in the result:

+This configuration is equivalent to the following configuration in `batocera.conf`.

 `es.customsargs=--screensize 650 470 --screenoffset -5 5`

-In  `batocera.conf`

-And each time your re-use the script.

-The file `/userdata/system/es.arg.override` will be erased so make a backup.
+The file `/userdata/system/es.arg.override` will be erased every time the CRT script is executed.
+Backing up the file is recommended.

+To persist the changes, execute `batocera-save-overlay`.